 When creating your PPC ad campaigns, including negative keywords is essential.
 Negative keywords are those you don’t want your ad to appear for.
 For example, if you’re running a campaign for a pro-life candidate, you would like to use negative keywords like “abortion” and “pro-choice.”

 That way, your ad won’t appear when someone searches for those terms, and you won’t waste money on clicks from people who aren’t interested in your candidate or platform.

 You are not monitoring your campaigns regularly.

 The final mistake we’ll discuss is neglecting to monitor your PPC campaigns regularly.
-It’s essential to check in on your campaigns regularly to ensure that they’re performing well and making the most of your budget.
+You must check in on your campaigns regularly to ensure they’re performing well and making the most of your budget.

-Keep an eye on the click-through rate (CTR) and conversion rate to identify areas that need improvement.
+Monitor the click-through (CTR) and conversion rates to identify improvement areas.
 Adjust your bids and keywords accordingly so that you can maximize your results.

 They are not targeting the right voting demographics.

-When running a PPC campaign for a political candidate, it’s essential to ensure you’re targeting the right voting demographics.
+When running a PPC campaign for a political candidate, you must target the right voting demographics.
 This means targeting voters based on age, gender, location, and interests.